 Fraser Lynch BEng

 Fraser started with us in 2006 as an apprentice motor technician.
 He spent several years learning to repair and rewind electro-mechanical equipment while completing his advanced modern apprenticeship.
 He then became a trainee electrical engineer and has been in the technical services team ever since.
 He now manages the department and assists Michael Limb in the technical aspects of running the company.
 "Working with Michael, my aim is to develop Westin Drives to exceed our customers' expectations," he says.
 Outside work, Fraser enjoys spending time with his wife, Laura, exploring the watering holes of Yorkshire and playing tennis.

 We were very pleased to welcome back Richard Bruffell to Westin Drives.
 He rejoined as Internal Sales Representative and brings a wealth of knowledge and experience to the role.
 His enthusiasm, expertise and extensive contacts within the industry are already helping him to make a valuable contribution to our future success.

 Steve started at Westin Drives in 2006 as an apprentice motor technician.
 After living in France for a while, he decided a job in engineering was for him, so chose to move back and find a role here.
-He now supervises the electro-mechanical repairs team, including workshop quality procedures and practices.
-"Ultimately, on the shop floor our job is to get the customer up and running as soon as possible," he says.
-Out of working hours, Steve enjoys following Huddersfield Town FC, spending time with his family and socializing.
+He successfully introduced many new working practices as a supervisor and now has full responsibility tfor the workshop and repairs."Ultimately, our job is to get the customer up and running as soon as possible," he says.
+Out of working hours, Steve enjoys following Huddersfield Town FC, spending time with his family and socialising.

 Linda joined the team in 2007 and her role varies from receptionist, to purchasing admin, to attempting to keep the lads in order.
 She previously worked as a customer service manager for a coffee firm, so good customer service is second nature.
 Outside work, her main interest is in motor bikes.